 Business Casual Do’s and Don’ts

-If you want a simple overview of what you should or shouldn’t wear for a business casual look, these are some quick do’s and don’ts:
+If you want a simple overview of what you should or shouldn’t wear for a modern business casual look, these are some quick do’s and don’ts:

 - Don’t wear sneakers or t-shirts.

 - Do wear a tailored blazer of sport coat with a tie.